 Rope construction for the mainsheet is much a matter of personal preference.
 Single-braid is usually softer, has a nice hand, and doesn’t kink, but it could snag more than a double-braid line and doesn’t have the additional abrasion resistance of a cover.
-Yale Cordage’s new Ph.D. rope, introduced in 2010, is a single-braid construction made from polyester-coated Spectra.
+Yale Cordage’s Ph.D. rope is a single-braid construction made from polyester-coated Spectra.
 According to Yale, the polyester coating gives the rope a nice feel and good grip on winches, while the Spectra core gives it strength and weight savings.

 All the Rest